am-on/jsconfbp-jamstack/src/content/posts/gatsby-and-the-jamstack-a-bright-future-for-the-web.md

 ---
 templateKey: post-page
-title: Gatsby And The JAMstack - A Bright Future For The Web
+title: Gatsby And The JAMstack
-author: Amon
 date: 2019-09-22T14:59:25.544Z
 ---